Weapons in science fiction: Lasers and particle beams

 Arthur C. Clarke envisaged particle beam weapons in his 1955 novel Earthlight, in which energy would be delivered by high-velocity beams of matter.

 After the invention of the laser in 1960, it briefly became the death ray of choice for science-fiction writers.
 For instance, characters in the Star Trek pilot episode The Cage (1964) and in the Lost in Space TV series (1965–1968) carried handheld laser weapons.

 By the late 1960s and 1970s, as the laser's limits as a weapon became evident, the raygun began to be replaced by similar weapons with names that better reflected the destructive capabilities of the device.
 These names ranged from the generic "pulse rifle" to series-specific weapons, such as the phasers from Star Trek.
+According to The Making of Star Trek, Gene Roddenberry claimed that production staff realized that using laser technology would cause problems in the future as people came to understand what lasers could and could not do; this resulted in the move to phasers on-screen, while letting lasers be known as a more primitive weapon style.

 In the Warhammer 40,000 franchise, a human faction known as the Imperial Guard has a "lasgun", which is described as being a handheld laser weapon, as their main weapon, and larger cannon versions being mounted onto tanks and being carried around by Space Marines.
 The elf-like Aeldari, meanwhile, have a special unit called the Swooping Hawks equipped with a "lasblaster".

 In the Command & Conquer video game series, various factions make extensive use of laser and particle-beam technology.
 The most notable are Allied units Prism Tank from Red Alert 2 and Athena Cannon from Red Alert 3, the Nod's Avatar and Obelisk of Light from Tiberium Wars, as well as various units from Generals constructed by USA faction, including their "superweapon" particle cannon.

 Plasma weaponry

-Weapons using plasma (high-energy ionized gas) have been featured in a number of fictional universes.
+Weapons using plasma (high-energy ionized gas) have been featured in a number of fictional universes, such as Halo and the Warhammer 40k franchise.